FRACTURE AND FATIGUE OF SKELETAL TISSUES LABORATORY

 Congratulations to Ihsan Elnunu for defending and graduating with his thesis Masters degree!
 Ihsan worked hard on locating, extracting, and testing osteon structures in bone.
 He also investigated the effects of cross-links on the mechanical properties of bone.
 Congrats!

-Published paper in JOM with first author William Woolley was accepted for publication.
+Published paper in JOM by William Woolley was accepted for publication.
 His work examines the effect of type II diabetes in a rat model, specifically relating deficits in mechanical properties to microstructure.
+(READ MORE)

 Published paper in IEEE – eScience!
 Mike and Nikita use phase retrieval and neural networks to analyze both bone and adipose tissue using synchrotron micro-CT.
 (READ MORE)